 The empire is cone-shaped but less dramatic than the coolie.
 More light is directed down than up, but uplight/downlight ratio is more like 2/1.

-- Cylinder Shade
+- Cylinder or Drum Shades

 Equal light up and down means more diffusion to the high and low areas of your room.
 You’ll get light for reading or conversing on the couch as well as notable ambient light for the room.